mongodb/mongo-go-driver/data/transactions/README.rst

       the order keys in the "command" argument when parsing JSON/YAML.

     - ``arguments``: Optional, the names and values of arguments.

+    - ``error``: Optional.
+If true, the test should expect an error or exception.

     - ``result``: The return value from the operation, if any.
 This field may be a single document or an array of documents in the case of a